Laser Treatment in Bangkok

 Some lasers carry a higher risk of pigmentation changes in deeper skin tones, which is why device selection matters.
 Not every laser is appropriate for every skin type.

 Dual Yellow Laser is generally well-suited for Fitzpatrick III–IV skin types.
 IPL can be used cautiously in lighter-to-medium skin tones with appropriate filter settings, but is not suitable for very dark skin.
 CO2 laser can be used across a range of skin types when conservative settings are combined with pre-treatment pigment preparation, test spots, and strict sun avoidance.
+The risk of post-treatment darkening is higher in darker skin even with these precautions.

 Your doctor will assess your skin tone during consultation and recommend the device and settings that minimize risk.
 If a particular laser isn’t suited to your skin, we’ll tell you directly rather than proceed.